Pediatric feeding Therapy in Orange county

 Feeding therapy may be provided by occupational therapists or speech-language pathologists, depending on your child’s needs.

 Our team collaborates across disciplines to provide coordinated care.
+Many of our therapists are advanced practice certificate holders in Swallowing Assessment/ Evaluation/ Intervention (SWC).

 Why Early Support Matters